ec-coding/Tic-Tac-Toe/README.md

 <table bordercolor="#66b2b2">
 <tr>

-<p>This module is a back-end app meant to showcase the use of object-oriented programming (OOP) to create a fully interactive game module, complete with victory, loss, and tie conditions.
-Includes code for both procedural and OOP formats.</p><br>
+<p>This module is a server-side web app meant to showcase the use of object-oriented programming (OOP) to create a fully interactive game module, complete with victory, loss, and tie conditions.</p>

+<p>Now includes code for both procedural and OOP formats.</p>

 Technologies used:
 1. HTML5
 2. CSS